 An important cultural note.
 In the winter it is easy to become complacent with watering.
-As bulbs become leafy, the soil is quickly dehydrated and they then need plenty of water.
-I have frequently seen bulbs in containers damaged by severe water loss in an unexpected spell of dry windy weather.
+As bulbs become leafy, in dry windy weather, the soil is quickly dehydrated and they then need plenty of water.
+I have frequently seen bulbs in containers damaged by severe water loss in drying conditions.

 Narcissus (together with crocus and snowdrops) are one of the few bulbs with the constitution to naturalise in grass.
 It is traditional practice to fling bulbs over the ground to mark a random pattern for planting.
-I recommend this if there are swathes of grass you do not intend to mow until the bulbs have died down.
-In my own case I want to regularly mow between them and like in my borders I plant my bulbs in random clumps.
+I only recommend this if there are swathes of grass you do not intend to mow until the bulbs have died down.
+In my own case I want to regularly mow between them and just as I do in my borders plant my bulbs in random clumps.
 As to actual planting I use my border spade to lever-up the grass, shove in a handful of bulbs and tread down.
 Fancy bulb planters are of no use to me.